Concepts

 Although fully automated via APIs and a Terraform provider, Cloud Temple's IaaS product offers a unique infrastructure:

-- Dedicated resources: Compute blades, storage volumes, and software stacks (virtualization, backup, firewalling, etc.) are never shared among customers.
+- Dedicated resources : Compute blades, storage volumes, and software stacks (virtualization, backup, firewalling, etc.) are never shared between clients.

 - Dedicated and on-demand compute resources (CPU, RAM).